schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 no straightforward way to have such an IPv4 address block globally allocated for your network.

-Treating 240/4 as routable unicast is now a de facto standard, with support in all the major operating systems except Windows, and only a few edge cases left to fix.
+Treating 240/4 as globally reachable unicast is now a de facto standard, with support in all the major operating systems except Microsoft Windows, and only a few edge cases left to fix.

-240/4 and the additional address blocks outlined in this memo can become viable unicast address blocks.
+240/4 and the additional address blocks outlined in this document can become viable unicast address blocks.

 This Internet-Draft proposes that all implementers should make the